Wellesley College Notice of Nondiscrimination

 Sexual harassment, including sexual violence, is a form of sex discrimination that is illegal under federal laws, including Title VII of the Civil Rights Act of 1964 and Title IX of the Education Amendments of 1972, and Massachusetts General Laws.
-To review the definitions of unlawful discrimination and harassment (including sexual harassment and sexual misconduct), see the Policy Against Unlawful Discrimination, Harassment, and Retaliation or the Interim Sexual Misconduct Policy and Procedures.
+To review the definitions of unlawful discrimination and harassment (including sexual harassment and sexual misconduct), see the Policy Against Unlawful Discrimination, Harassment, and Retaliation or the Sexual Misconduct Policy.

 Retaliation against any individual for making a complaint of conduct prohibited under this Notice, or for assisting in the investigation of such a complaint, is illegal and will not be tolerated.
 Any acts of retaliation will be subject to appropriate disciplinary action and sanctions (as noted below).The College will investigate complaints of conduct prohibited under this Notice.
 Persons who engage in conduct prohibited under this Notice will be subject to disciplinary actions and sanctions.
 Disciplinary actions and sanctions will vary, depending upon the facts, and may include (but are not limited to) reprimand, change in work assignment, loss of privileges, mandatory training, removal from classes, programs, activities and/or campus, suspension, expulsion, termination of employment, and/or termination of the contractual or other relationship with the College.